CoffeePanda0/FedoraEngine/README.md

 # Q&A's
 1. What is this code usefull for?
 A: Probably nothing unless you just need to learn the basics of SDL2 in C
 2. Will your code make me cry?
-A: Absaloutely, the code is a horror so prepare yourself
+A: Absoloutely, the code is a horror so prepare yourself

 # Requirements
 - A C compiler (e.g gcc)